 - The lack of scrutiny and public consultation (for example, see what happened with Gloucershire Hospitals NHS Foundation Trust);

-- Weak long-term protection of pay and pensions for those transferring to new companies (for example, any change in the way that the SubCo operates, or pressures on the Trust to sell its interest in the SubCo, could put transferred staff at risk despite TUPE arrangements);
+- Weak long-term protection of pay and pensions for those transferring to new companies (for example, any change in the way that the SubCo operates could put transferred staff at risk, despite TUPE arrangements);

-- New staff will be employed on less favourable contracts, outside Agenda for Change terms and conditions, with no access to the NHS Pension Scheme;
+- The majority of new staff will be employed on less favourable contracts, outside Agenda for Change terms and conditions, with no access to the NHS Pension Scheme.
+(This may affect the long-term viability of the Pension Scheme overall, as well as individual employees);

 - The creation of a two tier workforce, with staff carrying out the same work but having different terms and conditions, is likely to undermine morale and cohesion;

-- There is an absence of clear information about the future of NHS SubCos;
+- The absence of clear information about the future of NHS SubCos;

 - Increasing commercialisation of the NHS is likely to mean a loss of the NHS ethos that underpins services;